• The Full Swing of Summer

 • Early May

 Early May brought a light frost, a handful of nipped plants, and a kitchen full of vinegar as Jo canned eight pints of cauliflower.
-The cabbages are close behind, sweet and sturdy from the greenhouse.
-It’s the in‑between season—cool mornings, soft rain, and the sense that summer is waiting just out of sight.
+The cabbages are close behind, sweet and sturdy from the greenhouse.… Read the Essay

 • A Late Season Frost

 This week, we tucked 176 tomato plants into the soil—along with tomatillos, eggplant, peppers, and a handful of other warm‑season hopefuls—and almost immediately found ourselves watching the forecast tighten.
-A chance of frost early Sunday has us gathering row covers and starting a few extra seeds, just in case.
-Even the National Weather Service seemed […]
+A chance of frost early Sunday… Read the Essay

 • Mid-Spring Opening 2026